-GRAFENWOEHR, Germany — The German federal election is Germany’s most important election and will next be held Sept.
-24.
+GRAFENWOEHR, Germany — The German federal election is the country’s most important election, and the next polling date is Sept.
+26, 2021.

-The federal election is held every four years and is used to elect the new members of the Bundestag (German Federal Parliament).
+The federal election is held every four years, and it is used to elect the new members of the Bundestag (German Federal Parliament).
 State and local government officials are elected by separate elections held at varying intervals.

 In the German government, the chancellor is the most powerful political position and serves as the leader of Germany.
-Candidates are not limited to two election cycles, but can run an unlimited number of times.
+Candidates are not limited to two election cycles, and they can run an unlimited number of times.

 The chancellor is not directly elected by the German people.